 The Thomas Jefferson Memorial, designed to honor one of America's noteworthy founding fathers, has quite an intriguing (and tumultuous) history of its own.
-People chained themselves to the Japanese Cherry trees in protest of their removal, and the permanent bronze statue of Jefferson himself was conspicuously absent until four years after the memorial was dedicated.
+People chained themselves to the Japanese cherry trees in protest of their removal, and the permanent bronze statue of Jefferson himself was conspicuously absent until four years after the memorial was dedicated.

-When Franklin Delano Roosevelt came to Washington, D.C. in 1913, as the assistant secretary of the Navy, he was disappointed that there was not a memorial dedicated to the memory and accomplishments of Thomas Jefferson.
-Roosevelt believed Jefferson's impact on this country was as monumental as Washington's or Lincoln's.
-Accordingly, during Roosevelt's presidency in 1934, he encouraged Congress to pass a joint resolution to establish a Thomas Jefferson Memorial Commission.
-The commission subsequently was given the authority to plan, design and construct a memorial that would be a tribute to Jefferson's many accomplishments.
+When Franklin Delano Roosevelt came to Washington, D.C., in 1913 as the assistant secretary of the Navy, he was disappointed that there was not a memorial dedicated to Thomas Jefferson.
+Roosevelt believed Jefferson's impact was as monumental as Washington's or Lincoln's.
+Accordingly, during Roosevelt's presidency, he encouraged Congress to pass a joint resolution to establish a Thomas Jefferson Memorial Commission.
+The commission was given the authority to plan design and construct a memorial that plan, design and construct a memorial that would be a tribute to Jefferson.